bepronetwork/web-network/docs/GANACHE.md

 ## 3. UPDATE ENV FILE.

-Don't forget update you .ENV file with ganache info.
+Don't forget to update your .ENV file with ganache info.

 ```text
 # .env